markgordon22/Jerseys-for-tims/README.md

 ![image]()

+### Contact Page

+The contact page

 ### FAQs Page:

 Accessible by clicking "FAQS" from the navbar, the user is redirected to the faq app.
 There is a series of questions with answers on matters that the user may potentially now have or have in future references.
-Only the site admin can edit/delete faqs. user can also not manually enter the url for the edit/add faqs as they will get instaly get redirected to the sign in page
+Only the site admin can edit/delete faqs. user can also not manually enter the url for the edit/add faqs as they will get instaly get redirected to the sign in page.
+Some questions and answers were taken from [Your Clothing](https://www.yoursclothing.ie/faq?glCountry=IE&glCurrency=GBP)

  ### Profile Page:

 This Profile is reachable only to a registered user that is logged in where the user can track their own individual purchases and payments and modify their personal information.
-Divided into two sections, the first shows the default delivery information of that user and the second section depicts the past orders of that user along with its cost,order number, items bought and the date the payment for the order was made
+Divided into two sections, the first shows the default delivery information of that user and the second section depicts the past orders of that user along with its cost,order number, items bought and the date the payment for the order that was made.

-### Product Pages
----

 ### Product Management Page

-Accessible only to site admin, once logged in they can select "My Account" (dropdown in the navbar) and from there select Product Management where from here they can add any new product that fits into one of the categories listed (Clothing, Footwear, Skincare, etc.)
+Accessible only to site admin, once logged in they can select "My Account" (dropdown in the navbar) and from there select Product Management where from here they can add any new product that fits into one of the categories.

 ### Features Left To Implement